-We're announcing a preview of our stack binary releases for Linux platforms.
+We’re announcing a preview of our stack binary releases for OSX and Linux (centos 6 & 7) platforms.

 Try it out

 Users may try out a binary installation with the

 Then get and run the revised newinstall.sh script:

 curl -sSL https://raw.githubusercontent.com/lsst/lsst/master/scripts/newinstall.sh | bash -s -- -cbt

 Then load the environment and install the latest weekly as usual: